padajar/padajar.github.io/_posts/2020-05-18-beginnings.md

 So, hello!

 [^1]: Though I have tried at least 3 distinct times before.
 Those all didn't work out so well.
 As did my many applications to be an [MIT Admissions Blogger](https://mitadmissions.org/blogs/).
-(Update, 9/1/2020: This is no longer the case.
-Test [blog post]({% post_url 2020-08-30-mit-admissions-blogger %}) !)